WHAT IS SAKE? A BEGINNERS GUIDE.

 Japanese sake bottle with fruit and honey

-Sake is Japan’s traditional rice wine, a beverage with a deep cultural history and unique brewing process.
+Sake is Japan’s national drink, with a deep cultural history and unique brewing process.
 Unlike grape-based wines, sake is made from fermented rice, giving it a distinct taste profile and alcohol content.
-This guide introduces the fundamentals of sake for beginners.

 Sake is brewed using four primary ingredients: